ADT Inc. (ADT) Shares Down Despite Recent Market Volatility

-The stock price of ADT Inc. (NYSE: ADT) has plunged by -2.85 when compared to previous closing price of 7.02, but the company has seen a -2.15% decline in its stock price over the last five trading sessions.
+ADT Inc. (NYSE: ADT) has experienced a decline in its stock price by -0.60 compared to its previous closing price of 6.70.
+However, the company has seen a fall of -2.35% in its stock price over the last five trading days.
+The Wall Street Journal reported on 09/06/22 that ADT Draws More Than $1.5 Billion of New Investments From State Farm, Google

 Is It Worth Investing in ADT Inc. (NYSE: ADT) Right Now?